ocaml/ocaml.org/data/tutorials/platform/bp_03_run_executables_and_tests.md

 ---
 id: "running-executables-and-tests-with-dune"
-title: "Running Executables and Tests (Dune)"
+title: "Running Executables and Tests"
 description: |
   How to run executables and tests with Dune
 category: "Best Practices"